centreon/centreon-stream-connector-scripts/modules/docs/google/auth/oauth.md

 Constructor can be initialized with three parameters, if the third one is not provided it will use a default value

 - params.
 This is a table of all the stream connectors parameters
-- sc_commong.
+- sc_common.
 This is an instance of the sc_common module
 - sc_logger.
 This is an instance of the sc_logger module

 If you don't provide the sc_logger parameter it will create a default sc_logger instance with default parameters ([sc_logger default params](./sc_logger.md#module-initialization))